-China hawks encounter new opponent: U.S. companies
+China hawks encounter powerful opponent: U.S. companies

 TikTok was just the beginning: Trump administration is stepping up scrutiny of past Chinese tech investments

-The new restrictions have been proposed or enacted in a mix of bills, laws and executive-branch actions affecting a range of industries.
+The new restrictions have been proposed or enacted in a mix of bills, laws and executive branch actions affecting a range of industries.

 Prohibitions adopted with bipartisan support in an annual defense-spending law are drawing particular industry ire.